How keeping Hummingbird nectar from freezing is very possible.

-First, let's look at why anyone would want to feed Hummingbirds in winter.
+Let's look at why anyone would want to feed Hummers a liquid in the below freezing weather of the north.

 Hummingbirds typically migrate from North America in the winter, for the most part, to south or central Americas.

-There are exceptions though.
+There are exceptions though to those Hummers who travel to spend their winters in warmer climates .
 One is the Annas Hummingbird.

-But occasionally stragglers occur.
+But occasionally stragglers occur in colder areas.
 And, there are also some Hummingbirds, who for whatever reason choose not to make the long migration trip.

 Whatever the reason for not leaving it seems indifferent to us to not make an attempt to help these “hanger-ons”.